-When I was in high school (always a bad way to begin a paragraph, I admit, but. . .)
 When I was in high school and a winter storm approached, the radio was our best and sometimes only source for no-school news.
 We would stay glued to WBZ where an announcer started with the "As" and worked his way to the "Zs."
-If we were listening for, say, Dighton-Rehoboth, and happened to tune in at "Eastham" or "Easton," we were done for 20 or 30 minutes until the list recycled.
+If we were listening for, say, Dighton-Rehoboth, and happened to tune in at "Eastham" or "Easton," we were done for 10 or 15 minutes until the list recycled.
 Some schools might call in at 5 a.m., some at 5:30 a.m. and yours at 6 a.m., which meant real vigilance in being present for each recycle of the "D" schools.
-TV would sometimes help but it seems like there was less local news competition and less chance of a local affiliate bumping a network show for "big storm" ratings.
-Today, big storms are apparently the best advertising and ratings-boost a local station can have.
+TV would sometimes help but it seems like there was less local news back in the day.

-Last night our daughter had Facebook up; theoretically, no student on FB should have any inside information on school closing, yet it's strange how often someone seems to "know," or at the very least, the consensus of the chatter turns out to be correct.
+Last night our daughter was tracking her classmate's snow chatter on Facebook.
+Theoretically, no student should have any inside information on school closing, yet it's strange how often the consensus of the chatter turns out to be correct.